-- There are three methods of restarting the play when the ball goes out of play: - THE KICK IN OR DRIBBLE-IN considered INDIRECT free kick, the ball must be passed before a goal is scored.
+- There are four methods of restarting the play when the ball goes out of play: - THE KICK IN OR DRIBBLE-IN considered INDIRECT free kick, the ball must be passed before a goal is scored.
 The kick in will be taken from the place the ball went out of play with the opponents at least 4 yards away until the ball is in play.
 The player can choose to Dribble-In the ball from the point where the ball went out of play over the touch line.
-The ball is in play as soon as the ball is touched. - Rational: This is for players who are unable to kick it far enough, instead of the game being stopped because the player touches the ball again.
-Only use this restart if necessary. - THE GOAL KICK considered a DIRECT free kick, a goal can be scored from it.
+The ball is in play as soon as the ball is touched. - THE GOAL KICK considered a DIRECT free kick, a goal can be scored from it.
 The goal kick will be taken within 2-3 yards from the goal line anywhere from inside the crease area (goal area).
+The defending

-The defending team must retreat to the half-way line only on goal kicks.
-The team may re-enter the opponent's half once the ball has left the penalty area of the defending team. - A CORNER KICK OR DRIBBLE-IN considered a DIRECT free kick, a goal can be scored from it.
-If the defending team was the last one to touch the ball, the corner kick will be taken from the corner of the field where the goal line meets the sideline (where available) or from next to the cone that marks the corner of the field.
-The corner kick will be taken from the same side of the field where the ball went out of play.
-The player can choose to Dribble-In from the corner spot.
-The ball is in play as soon as the ball is touched.
-The opponents must be at least 4 yards away from the ball until it is in play. - The kicker of all these 3 types of kicks must not touch the ball a second time before anybody else is touching the ball (teammate or opposing player). - We do want to keep the game simple and fun, but we also do NOT want the kids to learn the "wrong" concepts.
-It is more difficult to erase a wrongfully learnt perception (skill) and replace it with the right one, than to teach the right one in the first place.
-Letting the kids at U9 believe that it is fine if the ball goes out by 1 to 1.5 yards will create a wrong habit that will make the correct implementation harder later (U11)
+- team must retreat to the half-way line only on goal kicks.
+The team may re-enter the opponent's half once the ball has left the penalty area of the defending team. - CORNER KICK OR DRIBBLE-IN (considered a DIRECT free kick), if the defending team was the last one to touch the ball, taken from the corner of the field (intersection of goal line with touch line) on the side the field the ball went out of play.
+The player can choose to Dribble-In the ball from the point where the ball went out of play over the touch line.
+The ball is in play as soon as the ball is touched. - THROW IN considered a method of restarting the play after the ball was out of play on the ground or in the air.
+A goal cannot be scored directly from a throw-in.
+The player that has executed the throw in is not allowed to touch the ball again before any other player touches the ball.
+Ball is thrown in with the following stipulations: - 1) Two hands on the ball. - 2) Ball is thrown from behind the head - 3) Both feet must remain in contact with the ground always during the throw - 4) Player faces the field of play. - 5) The throw-in is delivered from the point it left the play (field). - 6) Opponents must be at least 3 yards away until the ball is in play.

+If the throw-in was incorrect, a do-over is allowed (with explanations added).
+If the do-over is still wrong, carry on playing to maintain the flow of the game.